 Teenage orphans KNOW they are aging out soon and will leave the only security they have known.
 Most feel scared, unloved and completely unprepared for the future.
 They are afraid and aren’t sure where they will lay their head at night or when they will eat their next meal.
 What aging out orphans need most is a caring adult in their lives, one that will walk the journey alongside them.
 You can be their light in the darkness, hope, inspiration, their mentor and friend.
 When you host an older orphan, you have an opportunity to use hosting to impact their immediate future by teaching them basic life skills like cooking, laundry, shopping, money management, goal setting and time management.
 You can help them make decisions about their future, where to go to school, what to study and remind them of the importance of education.

 Older orphans crave unconditional love and acceptance.
 You can help them heal emotional wounds, learn to love and trust again.
 Orphans have the same needs as every other child in the world, to know they matter to ‘someone’ in the world.
 Hosting an older orphan comes with its own set of challenges but also great rewards.
 God’s greatest blessing for you might be just outside your comfort zone.

 With the dozens of teenage orphans who remain unchosen on our photolisting, we are hoping you will consider hosting with a different goal in mind this summer.
 Prepare and equip an older orphan with the life skills that no one has taken the time to teach him or her.
 Invest in a relationship that can continue across the thousands of miles and be a lifeline for an older orphan who is about to transition into an adult world… whether they are ready or not.

-Thank you to Project 143 volunteer, Alyson Wallace, for her role in caring for older orphans and contributing to this article.
+Thank you to Alyson Wallace for her role in caring for older orphans and contributing to this article.